zmaril/OgreDocs/README.md

 ;;"vadas"
 ```

 `q/query` isn't just about running Gremlin queries.
-Remember,
+Remember, it's
-it's really just a glorified `->` with helper functions.
-That means we
+really just a glorified `->`, and a bunch of provided helper
-can stick a `first` in there to get the first vertex of the vector.
+functions.
+That means we can stick a `first` in there to get the first
-`(q/prop :name)` takes a property key and returns a function which
+vertex of the vector. `(q/prop :name)` takes a property key and
-takes a vertex and returns the given property.
-Thus, `"vadas"` is the
+returns a function which takes a vertex and returns the given
-charming face of `#<TinkerVertex v[2]>`.
+property.
+Thus, `"vadas"` is the charming face of `#<TinkerVertex
+v[2]>`.

 ***